forta-network/docs/docs/governance.md

 The Council should help reduce the real problems that would be created by a more complex governance system introduced at the outset that requires FORT token holder voting on every single issue.
 An initial governance council should reduce the attention-taxing process of FORT holders needing to keep up with an ever-changing system, which provides them more time and attention that can be used to provide value in the Forta Network, furthering its mission to monitor all transactions and protect all assets in Web3.

+### Current Forta Governance Council
+The current Forta Governance Council consists of the following members.
+They were elected by FP-1 on
+1. [Demian Brener](https://www.linkedin.com/in/demianbrener/) - Founder & CEO @ OpenZeppelin, the company that founded and incubated Forta
+2. [Hart Lambur](https://www.linkedin.com/in/hartlambur/) - Co-Founder @ UMA, proven Web3 protocol and active Forta user
+3. [Jeremy Sklaroff](https://www.linkedin.com/in/jeremysklaroff/) - GC @ Celestia, seasoned crypto lawyer passionate about decentralized technology
+4. [Jonathan Alexander](https://www.linkedin.com/in/jonathanealexander/) - CTO @ OpenZeppelin, the company that founded and incubated Forta
+5. [Juan Garre](https://www.linkedin.com/in/juangarre/) - Director @ the Forta Foundation, a serial entrepreneur running operations for the Forta Foundation since its inception
+6. [Mat Travizano](https://www.linkedin.com/in/mtravizano/) - Founder @ Rewilder, serial entrepreneur now focused on tackling environmental issues with blockchain technology
+7. [Tomasz Stańczak](https://www.linkedin.com/in/tomaszkajetanstanczak/) - Founder @ Nethermind, one of the earliest members of the Forta community, developing detection bots, contributing to core development, running scan nodes and actively involved in the ecosystem

 ## Forta Proposal Process

 The goal of the [Forta Proposal Process](https://gov.forta.network/t/forta-proposal-process-v1-0/185) (or FPP) is to create a more formal public framework to empower the growing Forta community to contribute to the evolution of the Forta Network and its ecosystem.
 The Forta Forum was created as a public space for all things Forta governance, where the community can have considered, long-form discussions, share best practices, and shape ideas for the future of the Network and the underlying protocol.
 The FPP will live in the [Forum](https://gov.forta.network/), where you can read about the framework in detail.